neildawson/neildawson.github.io/_work/livealerts.md

 ---
 title: "Live Alerts"
-description: "Bending a commercial tool into meaningful, timely emails and notifications that outperformed our best campaigns"
+description: "Bending a commercial tool into meaningful notifications that outperformed our best campaigns"
 ---

 The credit reporting system is designed for lenders, not consumers.
 These days we can all access our reports, but it’s usually still difficult to make sense of all the data.